typings/typings/README.md

 typings ls [--ambient]
 ```

 Print the `typings` dependency tree.
-(This command resolves on demand and is not cached)
+This command resolves on demand and is not _currently_ cached.

 ### Search